Track3D

 • Changes to design and workflow

-Rework should be a teacher, not a replicator.
+Ultimately, rework should be a teacher, not a reason for a cost surge!

 Keep One Source of Truth

-Rework tends to be amplified if different versions of the same information are used.
-The project teams should work on one common platform where all the
+The chances of rework tend to be amplified if different versions of the same information are circulating around the project.
+The project teams should work on one common platform where all the drawings, models, and updates are documented and monitored.
+This way, everyone knows where to get the latest information from.

 This can reduce the count of: